-You can buy aquaponic tanks of all varieties and sizes online, like this small at-home tank from Amazon.
-You can also incorporate the fish tank you already have into your garden system!
+You can buy aquaponic tanks of all varieties and sizes online, like this small at-home tank from Amazon:

 If you are feeling crafty, there are plenty of options for DIY-ing your aquaponic system.
 This is a straightforward aquaponic recipe of sorts, pulling together the pieces you will need to make a mini aquaponic garden and how to construct it.